See also www.bairdofbutesociety.com

 Come to our 5th Annual Baird Festival on Saturday September 20th, 2014 on beautiful Bute.

 This Beautiful photo by Michael Russell MSP is one of many taken during an exceptional 3rd annual Baird of Bute Festival.
-More photos are available by clicking on Baird Festival 2012 above and at the sites for two exceptional Bute photographers
+More photos are available by clicking on the Baird Festival pages above and also at the sites representing two exceptional Bute photographers

 Please join the Baird of Bute Society ______________________________________________________ New Baird Book Launched For more info click on BAIRD BOOK tab above __________________________________________